OPC Home Missions

 "Helps established congregations find pastors."*

 Pastor Mike Schout's Installation Service on October 4, 2018, at Harvest OPC in Wyoming, MI.
-Pastor Schout will be working under the supervision of Harvest to plant a church in east Zeeland, MI.
+Pastor Schout was the church planter of Grace Fellowship OPC in Zeeland, MI (now a particularized congregation).